Ab Kar Meri Rafugari

-Ab Kar Meri Rafugari (Urdu: اب کر میری رفو گری English: Now Mend Me) is a Pakistani drama which aired every Thursday at 8:00 PM EST on ARY Digital.
-The show premiered on 28 January 2016 and ended its run on 14 July 2016.
+Ab Kar Meri Rafugari (Urdu: اب کر میری رفو گری English: Now Mend Me) is a Pakistani drama which aired every Thursday at 8:00 PM EST on ARY Digital from 28 January 2016 till 14 July 2016.
 It was directed by Adnan Wai Qureshi and was based on a novel of the same name written by Saira Raza.
 Ushna Shah and Daniyal Raheel portrayed the main leads, Taban and Jazib, respectively.
 The story focuses on the stigma that ensues a conservative family's honor when their daughter's chastity is challenged.

 Plot

-The show followed the families of the three Taj brothers, the eldest of whom is deceased and is survived by his wife Ayesha and daughter Maida.
-The second oldest brother, Mujahid, his wife Zahida, daughters Taban and Zoofishan "Zoofi", and young son Kashan, live next-door to the youngest brother Sajid's family, which consists of his wife Samina, son Shakeel and daughter Sonia.
+The show follows the families of the three Taj brothers.
+The eldest, who has died, is survived by his wife, Ayesha, and daughter, Maida.
+The second oldest brother, Mujahid, his wife, Zahida, daughters Taban and Zooshishan ("Zoofi"), and young son Kashan live next door to the youngest brother, Sajid's family, which includes his wife, Samina, son, Shakeel, and daughter, Sonia.

 The Taj family is extremely conservative and refuses to marry their daughters out of their bloodline.
 Due to this, Ayesha worries that she will continue to be unsuccessful in finding a groom for Maida, who is continuing to age.
 Meanwhile, Taban, along with Zoofi and Maida, attains permission from her father to attend a friend's wedding.
 In preparation, she visits a flower shop, where she is noticed by Jazib Sultan, who falls in love with her beauty and charming personality.
 Ayesha contacts a marriage bureau agent to find a match for her daughter, and after much hesitation, supplies photos of Maida as well.
 The agent happens to visit Jazib's house to ask if they are interested; a photo of Taban was also accidentally supplied and seeing it, Jazib insists that his parents, Rabia and Haider, send a proposal for his marriage.
 During their visit at the Taj house, Mujahid is angered upon learning that they do not belong to their bloodline, and politely declines their proposal.
 Jazib, infatuated with Taban, stalks her at her college and wanders near her house, despite Haider's warnings.
-Taban is oblivious of both his obsession and the decline of his proposal, but is soon aware that she has a secret admirer when Jazib begins to deliver love letters.
+Taban is oblivious of both his obsession and the decline of his proposal, but soon becomes aware that she has a secret admirer when Jazib begins to deliver love letters.
 Meanwhile, Shakeel lusts for Taban, who is disgusted by his behavior and rejects his advances.